This dimension expresses the degree to which the less powerful members of a society accept and expect

 power distance, people strive to equalise the distribution of power and demand

 an example of Power Distance by Geert Hofstede

-The high side of this dimension, called Individualism, can be defined as a preference for a loosely-knit social framework in which individuals are expected to take care of themselves and their immediate families only.
-Its opposite, Collectivism, represents a preference for a tightly-knit framework in society in which individuals can expect their relatives or members of a particular in-group to look after them in exchange for unquestioning loyalty.
+The high side of this dimension, called individualism, can be defined as a preference for a loosely-knit social framework in which individuals are expected to take care of only themselves and their immediate families.
+Its opposite, collectivism, represents a preference for a tightly-knit framework in society in which individuals can expect their relatives or members of a particular in-group to look after them in exchange for unquestioning loyalty.
 A society's position on this dimension is reflected in whether people’s self-image is defined in terms of “I” or “we.”

 The uncertainty avoidance dimension expresses the degree to which the members of a society feel uncomfortable with uncertainty and ambiguity.
 The fundamental issue here is how a society deals with the fact that the future can never be known: should we try to control the future or just let it happen?
 Countries exhibiting strong UAI maintain rigid codes of belief and behaviour and are intolerant of unorthodox behaviour and ideas.
 Weak UAI societies maintain a more relaxed attitude in which practice counts more than principles.

 Every society has to maintain some links with its own past while dealing with the challenges of the present and the future.
 Societies prioritize these two existential goals differently.

 Societies who score low on this dimension, for example, prefer to maintain time-honoured traditions and norms while viewing societal change with suspicion.
 Those with a culture which scores high, on the other hand, take a more pragmatic approach: they encourage thrift and efforts in modern education as a way to prepare for the future.

 In the business context this dimension is related to as "(short term) normative versus (long term) pragmatic" (PRA).
 In the academic environment the terminology Monumentalism versus Flexhumility is sometimes also used.